infiniteopt/InfiniteOpt.jl/docs/src/guide/transcribe.md

 thus represent the problem in terms of these supports (e.g., using discrete time points in dynamic optimization).
 This methodology can be generalized into the following steps:
- - define supports for each infinite parameter if not already defined,
+ 1. define supports for each infinite parameter if not already defined,
- - add any additional support needed for derivative evaluation,
+ 2. add any additional support needed for derivative evaluation,
- - expand any measures according to their underlying numerical representation using transcribed infinite variables as appropriate,
+ 3. expand any measures according to their underlying numerical representation using transcribed infinite variables as appropriate,
- - replace any remaining infinite variables/derivatives with transcribed variables supported over each unique combination of the underlying parameter supports,
+ 4. replace any remaining infinite variables/derivatives with transcribed variables supported over each unique combination of the underlying parameter supports,
- - replace any remaining infinite constraints with transcribed ones supported over all the unique support combinations stemming from the infinite parameters they depend on,
+ 5. replace any remaining infinite constraints with transcribed ones supported over all the unique support combinations stemming from the infinite parameters they depend on,
- - add on the transcripted versions of the auxiliary derivative evaluation equations.
+ 6. and add on the transcripted versions of the auxiliary derivative evaluation equations.

 For example, let's consider a space-time optimization problem of the form: